minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-found that although the adjusted $R^2$ increases from 0.91 to 0.92 and the effect of the anti-environmental contribution variable increases to -0.0121 ceteris paribus and with the same significance level, the sigifnicance of the pro-environmental contirubiont vairbale is est. to be an average of 0.011, ceteris paribus, but the significance level of the estimator decreases.
+found that although the adjusted $R^2$ increases from 0.91 to 0.92 and the effect of the anti-environmental contribution variable increases to -0.0121 ceteris paribus and with the same significance level, the sigifnicance of the pro-environmental contribution variaable is est. to be an average of 0.011, ceteris paribus, but the significance level of the estimator decreases.

 // contribution dummy